ronaldboehm/TransparenzportalDownload/README.md

 ## The Transparenzportal API

-As explained on the [Transparenzportal webpage](http://transparenz.hamburg.de/hinweise-zur-api/), the portal uses the [CKAN](http://docs.ckan.org/en/latest/api/index.html) platform.
-Even with this standard, accessing data depends on how the data is structured and stored in the *extras* dictionaries (see below).
+As explained on the [Transparenzportal webpage](http://transparenz.hamburg.de/hinweise-zur-api/), the portal builds on the [CKAN](http://docs.ckan.org/en/latest/api/index.html) platform.
+Even using this standard, accessing data depends on how the data is structured and stored in the *extras* dictionaries (see below).

 ### Downloading data

 This simple app uses the CKAN *package search*.
-It first [retrieves possible tags](http://suche.transparenz.hamburg.de/api/3/action/tag_list) (in this case variations of the term *Baugenehmigung*), then calls [(http://suche.transparenz.hamburg.de/api/3/action/package_search](http://suche.transparenz.hamburg.de/api/3/action/package_search?rows=100&start=1&fq=tags:Baugenehmigung) repeatedly.
+It first [retrieves possible tags](http://suche.transparenz.hamburg.de/api/3/action/tag_list) (in this case variations of the term *Baugenehmigung*), then calls [http://suche.transparenz.hamburg.de/api/3/action/package_search](http://suche.transparenz.hamburg.de/api/3/action/package_search?rows=10&start=1&fq=tags:Baugenehmigung) repeatedly.
 Downloaded data is first saved in the original format (in the *bin\Debug\Downloads* subdirectory), then the relevant data is extracted and saved in *bin\Debug\baugenehmigungen.csv*).

 ### Data format